mathgladiator/adama-lang/reference/src/tour.md

 public formula deck_size = deck.size();
 ```

 The above **formula** variable represents Adama's [reactive programming language](https://en.wikipedia.org/wiki/Reactive_programming).
 As the deck undergoes changes during gameplay, the formula variables depending on that deck will be recomputed and updates will be sent to viewers such as players in the game.
+For efficiency, this is done once message processing stops.

 Because Adama continually updates the state of document, the connection from your device to the Adama Document Store uses a socket.
 The socket provides a way for the server to know the state of the client, and then minimize the compute overhead on the server.
 This enables small data changes to manifest in small compute changes that translate to less network usage.
 Less network usage translates to less client device compute overhead, and this manifests into less battery consumption for the end-user.
 Board games can last for hours when they leverage Adama's reduction in battery power consumption.